Adii2202/LLM-Chrome-extension/README.md

-## Download and Install Ollama from the official website or github
+# To download and install Ollama, please visit the official website or GitHub repository.
-## open command prompt and run "ollama run mistral" to run mistral and llama models locally
+# After installation, open the command prompt and execute "ollama serve" to initiate the server, enabling the local execution of Mistral and LLama models.
-## we have used mistral here
-## load the extension on the chrome extensions and run it.
+# Make sure to load the extension on the Chrome browser and activate it.
-## try running "ollama serve" to check the active port for ollama
+# If an error occurs stating that port 11434 is occupied, you may need to terminate the process using that port and then rerun "ollama serve".